leonxcom/CodeTok/README.md

 - [Framer Motion](https://www.framer.com/motion/)
 - [next-themes](https://github.com/pacocoursey/next-themes)

-## How to Use
+## 🚦 Quick Start

 ### Use create-next-app to Create a Project

-Use `create-next-app` based on this template to create a new project, run the following command:
+Use `create-next-app` based on this template to create a new project:

 ```bash
 npx create-next-app -e https://github.com/leohuang/nostudy.ai